We compared & then selected the 8 best Forex brokers in Nigeria that are regulated with FCA (UK), CySEC & FSCA.

 Ranks #4 Forex Broker in Nigeria

 XM Forex is another CFD broker that we recommend to Nigerian traders.
 If you are looking for a forex broker that is regulated, offers 100% order execution in less than 1 second, has low spread (with Ultra Low Account), free research, multi platform support, and wide choice of trading instruments then XM is a good option.
 But the main downside with XM is that they don’t have a local office in Nigeria.

 XM Group is a part of “Trading Point of Financial Instruments Ltd” which was established in 2009.
 They are regulated by CySEC (Trading Point of Financial Instruments Pty Ltd) since 2015, and by the Australian Securities and Investments Commission (ASIC 443670) since 2013.

 XM broker offers 57 forex currencies, and more than 350 CFD instruments on their platform.
+They also support CFDs on crypto currency on their platform.
 Further, the broker offers international live web seminars, free training & education to traders where you can learn about successful forex trading.

 XM has three major account types, with very low starting deposit & competitive fees.
 Their EUR/USD spreads is as low as 0.6 pips with their Ultra Low accounts, which is one of the lowest in the industry.
 Moreover, they don’t charge any commission on with any of their trading accounts.
 The funding & withdrawals are free.

 Another plus is their no re-quotes policy.
 99.35% of order with XM are executed in under a second & the company has a strict no re-quotes policy, so instant order execution is guaranteed at XM.